Came across some beautiful curtains made from damask at a neighbour’s or friend’s home? Indeed, this fabric has a captivating charm to it.

 Damask fabric gets its name from Damascus, a city in Syria that used to be an active port on the silk road.
 This fabric is characterised by a reversible jacquard pattern, implying that it’s directly woven into the fabric.

 It was produced during the Middle Ages, mainly around the Middle East and Byzantine region.
-Notably, Damask is among the most ornate fabrics out there and is created using a combination of two weaving techniques.
+Notably, damask is among the most ornate fabrics and is created using two weaving techniques.
 While the design on the fabric is created with a satin weave, the background is made using a twill or plain weave.

 Characteristics Of Damask Fabric

-Damask is a strong fabric possessing many beneficial properties, which is why it makes for a great choice for designing decorative textiles.
+Damask is a strong fabric possessing many beneficial properties, which makes for an excellent choice for designing decorative textiles.
 Now, let’s have a brief look at the properties of this unique and attractive type of fabric.

 1. Thick And Heavy

-The pattern on the fabric is very tightly woven and comprises different thread layers, making the textile thicker and heavier than many others.
+The pattern on the fabric is very tightly woven.
+It comprises different thread layers, making the textile thicker and heavier.